 1. Make Instagram a key pillar of your marketing strategy

 We take it you’re here for the hard truth – well, sit yourself down because Instagram isn’t just part of your content marketing strategy, it is your content marketing strategy.
-Before you stop reading, muttering to the computer that your target market aren’t on Instagram (whole blog post coming soon on that perler) or how little time you have to learn a new channel, you need to hear us out.
+Before you stop reading, muttering to the computer that your target market aren’t on Instagram (here’s a whole blog post on that perler) or how little time you have to learn a new channel, you need to hear us out.
 Instagram is visual, tourism is visual – and we won’t even wait for you to name a more iconic duo.

 Google (and every marketer who’s ever presented a tourism conference, ever) always talks about the four phases of the travel cycle – Dream, Plan, Book, Share.
 Instagram taps into each of these four phases, which gives your product, destination or event four chances to tap into the buyer’s behaviour in one hand-held app.
 How many other free marketing platforms can do just that?

 2. Plan your content ahead of time to save you hours